What is Glaucoma?

 In many cases, the disease advances without causing any discomfort or pain.
 Visual changes are subtle and limited to the peripheral field as opposed to the central field of vision.
 If left untreated glaucoma can result in a total loss of vision.
 It is the second most common cause of blindness in the US.

-Dr. Balin performs comprehensive eye exams, which include a series of diagnostic tests for glaucoma.
+Dr. Nancy Balin our glaucoma eye specialist, performs comprehensive eye exams, which include a series of diagnostic tests for glaucoma.
 If glaucoma is suspected, Dr. Balin uses the state-of-the-art laser scanning system known as the Heidelberg Retina Tomograph (HRT II) to thoroughly evaluate the size, depth, and shape of the patient’s optic nerve.
 The HRT II is capable of detecting minor changes in the optic nerve over time thus enabling the doctor to diagnose glaucoma years before a patient actually exhibits symptoms.
 The earlier glaucoma is detected the less likely there will be any permanent loss of vision.

 Although glaucoma is most common in individuals over 60, it can occur at any age.
 Certain factors such as extreme nearsightedness or diabetes have been associated with the disease.
 It is recommended that all individuals be tested for glaucoma at the age of 35 and then again at age 40 with regular checkups every two years thereafter.
 Although there is no cure for glaucoma, the disease can be controlled with a series of treatments including eye drops, oral medications, laser surgery, and microsurgery.